WICG/view-transitions/explainer.md

 - `event.transition` - `null` if Page-A did not offer any elements.
 - `event.transition.data` - Data set by Page-A via `setData`.
 - `event.transition.abandon()` - Abandon the transition.
-- `event.transition.setElement(element, tag, options)` - Same API as in Page-A.
-- `event.transition.ignoreCSSTaggedElements()` - Same API as in Page-A.

 In future, this API could include: